Exposing your skin to the sun is essential

 How can people claim that exposing your skin to the sun is unnatural and harmful?

-Some dermatologists, health foundations and skin care companies tell us that a healthy exposure to the sunshine is impossible.
+Some dermatologists, health foundations, and skin care companies tell us that a healthy exposure to sunshine is impossible.

-For them, even the shortest display can cause irreparable harm to your skin.
+For them, even the shortest display can cause irreparable damage to your skin.

 I disagree.